IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

 ## Limitations

-- The Lambeq library is still in development, so our model is currently limited to simple sentences.
-Long, complex sentences may fail parsing.
+- The Lambeq library is still in development, so our pipeline is currently limited to simple sentences.
+Very long, complex sentences and run-on sentences may fail parsing.

-- For very long, complex sentences, a large number of qubits will be required for the quantum circuit representation.
-This can cause complications depending on the training machine's capability to process many qubits any once.

 ## Acknowledgements
 - Cambridge Quantum Computing research paper: https://arxiv.org/pdf/2110.04236.pdf